30 High Protein Lunch Ideas for Work You Can Meal Prep in Under an Hour

 10) Crunch Salad

-First, grab a large bowl.
-Add 4 cups of mixed greens (baby spinach and baby arugula are best since they are sturdier), 1 cup of shredded purple cabbage, 1 cup of grated carrot, 1 sliced bell pepper, 1 drained and dried with a paper towel 15 ounce can of chickpeas, 1/2 cup of crumbled feta cheese, 1/4 cup of toasted pumpkin or sunflower seeds, and Lastly, 1/4 cup of chopped fresh dill, mint, or parsley.
-In a separate bowl, mix 1/3 cup of olive oil, 3 tablespoons of red wine vinegar, 1 clove of minced garlic, 1 teaspoon of dijon mustard, 1 teaspoon of honey, and a pinch of salt and pepper to taste.
-Whisk to combine.
-Put the dressing into a separate small container to pour on at lunch.
-The salad is crunchy for 2 days after being dressed, and 4 days when it is undressed.
+For the salad, take a large bowl and combine 4 cups of mixed greens (baby spinach and arugula are better than the softer greens), 1 cup of shredded purple cabbage, 1 grated carrot, 1 sliced bell pepper, 1 (15-ounce) can of chickpeas (drained and dried with paper towels), 1/2 cup of crumbled feta cheese, and 1/4 cup of either toasted pumpkin or sunflower seeds, and 1/4 cup of chopped herbs (fresh parsley, dill, and mint).
+In a separate small bowl, mix 1/3 cup of olive oil, 3 tablespoons of red wine vinegar, 1 minced garlic clove, 1 teaspoon of Dijon mustard, and 1 teaspoon of honey (add salt and pepper to taste).

 11) Cottage Cheese Toast Box

-The case for Cottage Cheese Toast Box: A cottage cheese toast box is the savory lunch that delivers 20+ grams of protein from cottage cheese and bread, and the topping combinations turn it into something that doesn’t feel like cottage cheese.
+Why pack this for lunch: A cottage cheese toast box is the savory lunch that delivers 20+ grams of protein from cottage cheese and bread, and the topping combinations turn it into something that doesn’t feel like cottage cheese.

 12) Beef Broccoli Stir Fry

-For the swap, use sliced sirloin or skirt steak.
-Sliced chicken thighs will work the same way for a chicken version.
+For the meat substitute swap: sirloin or skirt steak.
+For a chicken version, sliced chicken thighs work the same way.

 13) Pasta With Meat Sauce